alshedivat/meta-blocks/benchmarks/README.md

 Here, `benchmark`, `backbone`, and `method` specify relative paths to YAML config files that will be loaded and combined by hydra; `meta_blocks.data.source.data_dir` overrides the path to the data, and `meta_blocks/compute` specifies the 1-GPU experiment setup pre-defined in the meta-blocks (see all the pre-defined cofigurations in `meta_blocks/experiment/conf`).
 To change any configuration, you can either override it in your run script or directly edit the corresponding YAML file.

-**Note:** current configurations are not heavily tuned, so if you can find a better configuration for any of the existing methods/setups, please consider submitting a quick PR! :pray:
+**Note:** current configurations are not heavily tuned, so if you can find a better configuration for any of the existing methods/setups, please consider submitting a quick pull request! :pray:

 ## Benchmarking on your own datasets